Skip to main content

 Skip table of contents

-Seeq Data Lab provides a controlled environment to ensure stability and security for your data analysis projects.
-This means users do not have sudo privileges within the Data Lab project itself, and therefore cannot use typical package managers like apt-get or yum to install OS packages.
+Seeq Data Lab provides a controlled environment to ensure stability and security for your projects.
+Users do not have sudo privileges within Data Lab projects, and therefore cannot use typical package managers like apt-get or yum to install OS packages.

 CODE